jonnonz1/nz-statute-book/acts/public/1998/crown-pastoral-land-act-1998.md

   (b) on the expiry of the licence, subsections (2) and (3) of section 149, and section 150, of the Land Act 1948 apply to the land and the right of the former holder to be paid compensation for improvements on the land effected, erected, made, or paid for by the former holder or any predecessor of the former holder (including improvements effected by doing, before or after the commencement of this Act, any thing specified in section 16(1)).

 ### 96 Implementation not subdivision
-(1) Taking action under Part 2 or Part 3 so that different parts of any land are dealt with in different manners is not a subdivision of the land for the purposes of the Resource Management Act 1991.
+(1) Taking action under Part 3 so that different parts of any land are dealt with in different manners is not a subdivision of the land for the purposes of the Resource Management Act 1991.
 (2) Subsection (1) is for the avoidance of doubt.

 ### 97 Sustainable management covenants